AxonIQ/reference-guide/implementing-domain-logic/event-handling/handling-events.md

 Axon provides out-of-the-box support for the following parameter types:

 * The first parameter is always the payload of the event message.
-In the case the event handlers does not need access to the payload of the message, you can specify the expected payload type on the `@EventHandler` annotation.
+In the case where the event handler does not need access to the payload of the message, you can specify the expected payload type on the `@EventHandler` annotation.
 When specified, the first parameter is resolved using the rules specified below.
 Do not configure the payload type on the annotation if you want the payload to be passed as a parameter.
 * Parameters annotated with `@MetaDataValue` will resolve to the metadata value with the key as indicated on the annotation.
 If `required` is `false` \(default\), `null` is passed when the metadata value is not present.
 If `required` is `true`, the resolver will not match and prevent the method from being invoked when the metadata value is not present.
 * Parameters of type `MetaData` will have the entire `MetaData` of an `EventMessage` injected.
 * Parameters annotated with `@Timestamp` and of type `java.time.Instant` \(or `java.time.temporal.Temporal`\) will resolve to the timestamp of the `EventMessage`.
 This is the time at which the event was generated.